 Threaded Headset Service

-This article will discuss removing the old headset, installing and adjusting a new threadless headset.
-See also related articles:
+This article will discuss removing the old headset, installing and adjusting a new threaded headset.

 All bearings on a bike have some friction as they rotate.
 This is normal and does not affect the ride.
 Better quality bearing surfaces are ground smoother and will have less friction and resistance to turning.
 Adjustable type bearing systems use two opposing races which can be moved relative to one another.
 If the adjustment is too tight there will be too much pressure on the bearing surfaces and balls and the system will quickly wear out.
 If the adjustment is too loose there will be movement or “play” between the parts.
 This will cause a knocking in the bearing surfaces and again they will wear out prematurely.
 Generally, the bearings should be adjusted as loose as possible without play or knocking in the system.